-After selecting 'Line plot' under 'Chart Type', you can check out an example before adding your own data.
-Clicking the 'try an example' button will show what a sample chart looks like after adding data and playing with the style.
+Clicking the 'See a basic example' option will show what a sample chart looks like after adding data and editing with the style.
 You'll also see what labels and style attributes were selected for this specific chart, as well as the end result.

 Add Your Data to Plotly

-This will create a raw line plot, as seen below.
+Next, select 'X' and 'Y' values from the dropdown menus.
+This will create a line trace, as seen below.

 Style a Chart

 The 'Style' menu displays many options to modify characteristics of the overall chart layout or the individual traces.
 To see more options about styling the chart visit the style and layout section of the Chart Studio documentation.

 To change the properties of the line trace, go to the 'Traces' section under the 'Style' menu.

 To display markers along the line, click the checkbox corresponding to 'Points' under the 'Display' option.